Hypooxanthine/Vroom/README.md

 mkdir build
 cd build
 cmake ..
-cmake --build . --config [Release|Debug]
-ctest # If you want to run unit tests
+cmake --build . --config [Release|Debug] # If you don't want to open Visual Studio solution ctest # If you want to run unit tests doxygen # If you need to generate documentation
 ```

 Output files will be written in Vroom/build/[Project]/[config]/ folder, where [Project] is Vroom or Sandbox, and config is Release or Debug.

-You may need to copy the Resources/ folder by hand, from the repository root to the same directory than the Sandbox executable.
-CMake does it by itself on vscode, I and did not take the time to fix it for command line.
+You can also compile by opening the root folder on VS Code, and use the "CMake" and "CMake Tools" VS Code extensions (that is my workflow).

 ## External libraries